 “I’ll be misunderstood by the beautiful and good in this city” – Robbiego Williamowski.

 Every year on the 17th March, people all over the world come together to celebrate Saint Patrick’s Day.
 Saint Patrick is the patron saint of Ireland.
 Here in Poland it is known as Dzien Świętego Patryka and I have celebrated this day here in the last two years (2017, 2018).
-I have also celebrated Saint Patrick’s Day in China, Andaman Islands, England and Australia.
+I have also celebrated Saint Patrick’s Day in China, Andaman Islands, Northern Ireland, Hong Kong, England and Australia.
 I once worked in PJs Irish Pub in Parramatta, dressed as a huge Guinness pint and as a radio DJ in Bournemouth.

 However, Saint Patrick’s Day is very much misunderstood, so to get you thinking, and to put things right, I wanted to make you all aware about the real history of this day and Saint Patrick.
 It was not meant to be a Guinness inspired booze up with green beer and Republic of Ireland flags.
 Being an Ulsterman, Saint Patrick is Northern Ireland’s patron saint more than the south as he is buried there in Downpatrick and has his shrine there in Armagh City, yet the biggest parties are in Dublin.
 Here on Dziwaczne Odkrycia are Things You Didn’t Know About Saint Patrick (Święty Patryk).

 Let’s get this right – he is not even called Patrick, nor Paddy, nor Padraig, nor Saint!!
 Maewyn Succat was his supposed name.
 But when he moved to Ireland, he took the name Patricius, or Patrick, which is Latin for “Father figure”.

 Saint Paddy’s Day.
 It is Saint Patrick’s Day